CoderMrB/Rock-paper-scissors/README.md

-A project to practice responsive design, working with the DOM and deployment.
+<strong>A project to practice responsive design, working with the DOM and deployment.</strong>

 At the end of the very first week of the School of Code bootcamp - in which we had learned the basics of Javascript - we were tasked with making a rock, paper, scissors game in an afternoon.
 Which we did, without any sort of styling, and making use mostly of inputs and popups.